paeneumbra/dotfiles/installation/macos/README.md

 ### Sdkman

-WIP: Used for installing java, kotlin, groovy, gradle, scala and maven
+Used for installing and configuraing java, kotlin, groovy, gradle, scala and maven